Impress with your Knowledge of Taiwan’s God of Love and Marriage

 The old man answered that it was the marriage book, which annotated the marriage of all the people in the world with details.

-Wéi Gù didn’t believe him and continued to ask about the cloth bag.
+Wéi Gù didn’t believe him and continued to ask about the cloth bag the man had next to him.
 The old man said the bag was filled with red threads.

-He used them to tie two destined people together, via their feet.
+He said he used them to tie two destined people together, via their feet.

 No matter how far they were, how significant the difference between their economic situation, social status was, or if they hated each other, they would get married in the end.